0x902/Spoti3/Readme.md

 1. **Fetch Tracks**: Enter the URL of a Spotify playlist and click "Fetch Tracks From Playlist" to load the tracks.
 2. **Pick Folder**: Choose a folder where you want to save the downloaded MP3 files.
-3. **Prompt Before Download**: Enable the option to be prompted before each download if you want control over the music you want to download.
+3. **Prompt Before Download**: Enable this option to control which tracks are downloaded.
 4. **Download MP3s**: Click the "Download Tracks" button to start the download process.

 The app will search YouTube for each track and download the audio as an MP3 file.